socialmedia-class/socialmedia-class.github.io/syllabus.md

 active_tab: syllabus
 ---

-Subject to change as the Spring: 2018 term progresses. ★ marks the required reading.
+Subject to change as the 2019 Autumn term progresses. ★ marks the required reading.

 <table class="table table-striped">
   <tbody>